noahcoleman/tutorials/_pages/02_contact.md

 permalink: /contact/
 ---

-Feel free to [contact me](mailto:noah@noahcoleman.net) with questions, concerns, or ideas for new posts!
+I love to get feedback (especially if it's nice) :smile:.
+Please [contact me](mailto:noah.s.coleman@gmail.com) with questions, concerns, or ideas for new posts!